harmony-one/harmony-box/README.md

 # Harmony Box

-Harmony Box is a Truffle box that will get you quickly up and running deploying smart contracts on Harmony using native Ethereum tooling.
+Harmony Box is a Truffle box that will get you quickly up and running deploying smart contracts on Harmony using Truffle & native Ethereum tooling.

 ## Getting started